chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 - ✍🏽 **Build out the test cases.** Specify a set of inputs to the component that cover these use cases.
 It can often lead you to think about scenarios that you wouldn’t consider if you developed it in an ad-hoc way.
 - 🔍 **Implement and verify.** As you progress towards the solution, you can quickly and easily verify each state in Storybook.
-- 📁 **Capture screenshots.** The set of specs that survive the development process will form the basis of the regression tests.
+- 📁 **Capture image snapshots.** The set of specs that survive the development process will form the basis of the regression tests.
 - 🔄 **Iterate**

-In the next chapter, we'll apply what we learned so far by building an example component using Visual TDD.
+In the next chapter, we'll apply what we learned so far by coding an example component using Visual TDD.